 1. Maintenance of secretarial record is the responsibility of the management of the company.
 My responsibility is to express an opinion on these secretarial records based on my audit.
 2. I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
 I believe that the processes and practices followed, provide a reasonable basis for my opinion.
-3. I have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company.
-Further, due to Covid 19 pandemic and subsequent sudden and exponential surge in Covid 19 cases and subsequent lock down, I have carried out the Audit in accordance with the Guidance to Members in Practice to carry out professional assignments during Covid -19 pandemic issued by the Institute of Company Secretaries of India (ICSI) and as per the Covid protocol issued by the State Government.
+3. I have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company., I have carried out the Audit in accordance with the Guidance to Members in Practice to carry out professional assignments during Covid -19 pandemic issued by the Institute of Company Secretaries of India (ICSI) and as per the Covid protocol issued by the Govt.
+Authorities.
 4. Wherever required, I have obtained the Management representation about the compliance of laws, rules, and regulations and happening of events etc. 5.
 The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of the management.
 My examination was limited to the verification of procedures on test basis.
 6. The Secretarial Audit Report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.